James has created original artwork or design for:

 Blick Art Materials

 James is from St. Paul, MN and currently resides in Minneapolis.
 He grew up around a family of artists, photographers, designers and educators and has been creating artwork since he can remember.
 He’s represented by Gallery Mar, Park City, UT and has been exhibiting in juried shows since 2001, when he was just in high school.
-James has work on permanent display in the Denver Children’s Hospital as well as the new MN Vikings football stadium downtown Minneapolis, where he lives and works.
+James has work on permanent display around the country, notably in the Denver Children’s Hospital as well as the new MN Vikings football stadium downtown Minneapolis, where he lives and works.

 He considers himself a landscape painter, or a documentary painter, with no set plan on imagery in terms of who, where, why, what.
 More on that below… He’s trained in intaglio printmaking and graphic design technically and has worked professionally as a graphic designer in NYC.
 He’s been drawing since he can remember and has no formal training in painting.
 Most of his imagery comes from snowboarding or hiking trips to the mountains in the Western part of the US.
 Surfin’ on some pow may be one of the greatest feelings for James, not to mention the impressions left by the insurmountable beauty found in the mountains flying by.
 Many of these temporal experiences can be seen through his work.